ubicomplab/rPPG-Toolbox/README.md

   * `EXP_DATA_NAME` If it is "", the toolbox generates a EXP_DATA_NAME based on other defined parameters.
 Otherwise, it uses the user-defined EXP_DATA_NAME.
   * `BEGIN" & "END`: The portion of the dataset used for training/validation/testing.
 For example, if the `DATASET` is PURE, `BEGIN` is 0.0 and `END` is 0.8 under the TRAIN, the first 80% PURE is used for training the network.
 If the `DATASET` is PURE, `BEGIN` is 0.8 and `END` is 1.0 under the VALID, the last 20% PURE is used as the validation set.
 It is worth noting that validation and training sets don't have overlapping subjects.
   * `DATA_TYPE`: How to preprocess the video data
+  * `DATA_AUG`: If present, the type of data augmentation already applied to video data
   * `LABEL_TYPE`: How to preprocess the label data
   *  `USE_PSUEDO_PPG_LABEL`: If `True` use POS generated PPG psuedo labels instead of dataset ground truth heart singal waveform
   * `DO_CHUNK`: Whether to split the raw data into smaller chunks